 Today’s cycle tour will take you past many picturesque wine villages dotted along the Elbe river.
 We recommend a stop for some wine tasting in Diesbar-Seußlitz.
-Next stop will be Riesa, with its 12th Century Benedictine monastery, or Strehla with its enchanting rural atmosphere.
+Next stop will be Riesa, with its 12th Century Benedictine monastery.

 Your cycle tour continues today to Torgau.
 There are many ferry crossings along this section, so you have the option to cycle on either side of the river.

 Torgau is best known for its stunning Renaissance castle; Schloss Hartenfels.
 The castle chapel was consecrated in 1544 by Martin Luther and is regarded as the first-ever newly built Protestant church.

 Day 6: Cycle from Torgau to Lutherstadt Wittenberg

 Distance: 68 km approx.